 - Information about open positions

 How Do I Get the Most Out of a Virtual Trojan Talk?

 Prepare: A little preparation can make you stand out.
 Review the organization’s website, especially the “About Us,” “Services,” and “Careers” pages.
 Familiarize yourself with the programs that interest you.
 We recommend dressing in proper business casual or interview attire during the event.
 Many organizations go over information about their full-time and internships roles and their college recruiting timeline.
 To see if you qualify for any of their open positions, explore their opportunities in connectSC.

 Academic/Class Conflicts: You should avoid missing class to attend a Trojan Talk or other recruitment events.
 You should coordinate with your professor if any absences are unavoidable.

 During the Event: Approach interactions with employers and alumni with care and professionalism.
 Turn off cell phones during a Trojan Talk and provide your full attention to the speaker.

 Take Notes: Employers will share details about their organization, any open positions, as well as their work culture.
-In addition, they will give you an idea of what you can expect from their recruiting process, the interview itself, and next steps.
+In addition, they will give you insights into what you can expect from their recruiting process, the interview itself, and next steps.

 Ask Questions: At the end of the organization’s presentation, the employers will inevitably ask, “Any questions?”
 If you have a question, do not be shy!
 Chances are someone else is wondering the same thing you are.

 How Do I Find an Upcoming Virtual Trojan Talk?